tkeskita/smoothMesh/README.md

 ## Current features and restrictions

 - Works on 3D polyhedron meshes
+- Works on both OpenFOAM.org v12 and OpenFOAM.com v2412 (likely also
+  on older versions)
 - Can be run in parallel
 - Requires a consistent (not self-intersecting or tangled) initial mesh with "good enough" quality
 - Smoothes internal mesh points
-- NEW: Limited boundary point smoothing (work in progress, see options below)
 - Optional handling of prismatic boundary layers
-- Works on both OpenFOAM.org v12 and OpenFOAM.com v2412 (likely also
-  on older versions)
+- Limited boundary point smoothing (work in progress, see options below)

 ## Compilation instructions

-You need to first source OpenFOAM, then compile with
+You need to first source OpenFOAM in a terminal, then compile with
 ```
 ./Allwclean; ./Allwmake
 ```

-You can optionally run the tests (copied to folder `run_tests`) after compilation with
+You can optionally run the test cases (they will be copied to folder `run_tests`) after compilation with
 ```
 ./run_tests.sh
 ```